hawkish/platescraping/readme.md

 Plate Scraping
 ==============

-This is an attempt to screen scrape trafikstyrelsen.dk and tinglysning.dk for licence plate information.
+This is a hopefully not futile attempt to screenscrape the danish sites trafikstyrelsen.dk and tinglysning.dk for licence plate information.

 I'm using Haskell and TagSoup for the job.